MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/backup/backup-restore-data.md

         - File and folder permissions and all metadata state are also reverted to the selected date and time.

     b. **Create new SharePoint site and restore to there** option
-        - The entire site will restore to a new SharePoint site where you can then copy/move data into the original site or a different site to create a roll-forward type of restore and avoid overwriting currently healthy data.
+        - The entire site will restore to a new SharePoint site where you can then copy or move data into the original site or a different site to create a roll-forward type of restore and avoid overwriting currently healthy data.

 8. You will now be asked to review and finish your choices.
 If everything looks good, select **Restore sites**.